Set up audio devices in Audio MIDI Setup on Mac

 Connect your audio devices to your Mac and, if necessary, install any software included with the devices.

-In the Audio MIDI Setup app on your Mac, in the list on the left side of the Audio Devices window, select a device.
+In the Audio MIDI Setup app on your Mac, in the sidebar of the Audio Devices window, select a device.

-Note: For iOS devices, first click Enable, then select the device.
+Note: For iOS and iPadOS devices, first click Enable, then select the device.
 You may be asked to unlock your device with a passcode or to trust the device.

-In the list on the left side of the Audio Devices window, click the Action pop-up menu , then choose how the device is going to be used:
+Control-click the device, or click the Configure Selected Device pop-up menu at the bottom-left of the sidebar, then choose how the device is going to be used:

-On the right side of the Audio Devices window, choose the options available for the device you’re setting up:
+On the right side of the Audio Devices window, choose the options available for the device you selected:

-In most cases, “Clock source” is on the default setting.
+In most cases, “Clock source” is set to the default.

 Click the Format pop-up menu, then set the sample rate and bit depth.
 Make sure they match the appropriate settings for your audio device.